 Reviews suggest our Marketplace is more expansive than Regiondo’s, as Regiondo only lets users connect with OTAs and partner with local resellers.

-get more tour reservations (by sourcing partners to resell your tours), increase revenue through commission (by selling others’ tours), and create tour packages with partners.
+You can use our platform to get more tour reservations (by sourcing partners to resell your tours), increase revenue through commission (by selling others’ tours), and create tour packages with partners.

 Like with OTAs above, you can create unlimited partner contracts and add or modify these at any time.
 Our system currently supports over 150K contracts between suppliers and resellers.